 In 2019 new tariffs were placed on CNC machines raising them to a total of 30% which greatly increased prices.
 However there is an exception in the tariffs for manual machines which only carry a 4% tariff.
 Therefore we have shipped the machines without the computer and CNC driver installed in order to maintain stable pricing.
 We have designed the unit so that the controller and computer can be attached in only minutes and no wiring is necessary.
 The computer is fully configured and only needs to be attached to its mount.
 The GECKO CNC driver installs with 4 screws and only needs to have the pre-wired plug attached to it, and then the labelled stepper motor cables attached.
+There is also the decal for the machine, because we could not apply it before shipping and receive the exemption from tariffs.
 Please follow the simple Instructions below.

 Disconnect the machine from the power source and remove the end panel which covers the electrical components by removing the 4 allen type fasteners.
 Looking to the left of the VFD inverter you will see a green plug wired with various wires.
-Note that it each connection is labelled from 1-12. #1 should be at the bottom.
+Note that each connection is labelled from 1-12. #1 should be at the bottom.
 Your Gecko 540 drive has a corresponding label and the green plug simply plugs into the Gecko.
 The gecko is held in place with the 4 included screws.
-Once installed, the DB25 cable and the 2 stepper cables can be attached to the gecko.
+Once installed, the DB25 cable and the stepper cables can be attached to the gecko.